testmunk/docs/rest.rst

 + ``appName`` (Required): Name of your Testmunk app.
 + ``file`` (Required): iOS or apk app file.
 Only the format .ipa and .apk allowed.
++ ``testcases`` (Required): Zip file containing the features folder.
+Zip file should contain the zipped features folder, as you would upload to our website.
 + ``email`` (Optional): An email to this address will be sent after the testrun has been successfully executed.
 Needs to be an email address of an existing testmunk user.
 + ``testrunName`` (Optional): Name of the new testrun.
 If not specified, the name will get auto-generated, e.g. 'Testrun 10'
 + ``autoStart`` (Optional): true starts the testrun after upload.